VincentKV/Cryptics/README.md

 Normalize a course between 0 and 1 to easily compare cryptocurrencies and work with percentages.
 The values taken are the "Opens".
 1 is the all-time-high.
 Returns a time series.
 ![GitHub Logo](/images/normalizedcourse.png)

+### Return on investment for a single cryptocurrency

+Compute the simple gain or loss given a specific cryptocurrency and a particular amount of money invested in it during a period of time.

 ### Historical data graph

 Plot an interactive graph with the normalized historical data of a single cryptocurrency.
 The default is Bitcoin in US Dollar.